VasiliAnoshin/Mobile-Flashcards/mobile-flashcards/README.md

+## UNFINISHED PROJECT
+I decided suspended this project and return to it in the future

 # Study Deck
 Small Android App that allows creating your own deck with flashcards, add some cards inside and challenge yourself.
 This aplication was builded with React-Native, using Redux to mantin the data in sync with a local storage.